waggle-sensor/plugin_manager/plugins/image_detector/training/README.md

 Also you need to create a [```label.pbtxt```](https://github.com/tensorflow/models/tree/master/research/object_detection/data) that is used to convert label name to a numeric id.

 ### Training:
 With the image and TFRecord files, you can train models as explained [above](https://github.com/waggle-sensor/plugin_manager/tree/master/plugins/image_detector/training#training).
+And for more example code, refer [tensorflow/model repo](https://github.com/tensorflow/models)